hartik123/Elastic-Video-Classification-Application/README.md

 # AWS Lambda-Based Elastic Video Classification Application

 ## Overview
-This project is an **Image and Video Classification Cloud Application** built using AWS services.
-It allows users to upload videos, which are processed and classified using a machine learning model.
-The architecture is designed to handle variable traffic with custom autoscaling capabilities, dynamically scaling between 0 to 20 instances based on demand.
-The system supports strong decoupling between video uploading and classification, ensuring scalability and efficiency.
+This project is a **Video Classification application** built using AWS PaaS services like AWS Lambda.
+It allows users to upload a video and classify the frames in the video using the Machine Learning model MTCNN.
+The architecture is designed to support strong decoupling between video uploading and video classification, as well as autoscaling based on the number of requests.

 ## Architecture Diagram
 ![Video Classification Architecture](https://github.com/user-attachments/assets/f6ec3311-b652-47db-bffc-607d7d77f1f6)